jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

         PISG A 1 A_WeaponReadyReload;
         Loop;
     Fire:
-        PISG A 4 A_JumpIfNoAmmo("Reload"); //if PistolMagazine ammo is 0, jumps to Reload instead of playing the animation PISG B 6 A_FirePistol;
+        // If PistolMagazine ammo is 0, jumps to Reload instead of firing:
+        PISG A 4 A_JumpIfNoAmmo("Reload");
+        PISG B 6 A_FirePistol;
         PISG C 4;
         PISG B 5 A_ReFire;